anthonyjoeseph/fancy-todo-mvc/article-backups/shouldredux.md

 }
 ```

+If you're unfamiliar with `pipe` syntax, check out Ryan Lee's excellent [Practical Guide to fp-ts part 1](https://rlee.dev/writing/practical-guide-to-fp-ts-part-1) (the whole series is excellent but part 1 deals specifically with `pipe`).

 This may seem like a complex way to update state asynchronously, and it is.
 Here's comparable code using vanilla react:

 ```tsx